quanticsoul4772/zendesk-ai-integration/README.md

 2. Check the error logs (usually in the console output)
 3. Verify your MongoDB connection and API keys
 4. See [INSTALLATION.md](INSTALLATION.md) for common issues and solutions
+5. See [MONGODB_SETUP.md](MONGODB_SETUP.md) for MongoDB-specific issues
-5. Open an issue on the GitHub repository with detailed information
+6. Open an issue on the GitHub repository with detailed information

+### MongoDB Connection Issues

+If you encounter MongoDB connection issues:

+1. **Docker Setup**:
+   - Check if the container is running: `mongodb.bat status` or `./mongodb.sh status`
+   - View container logs: `docker logs zendesk_ai_mongodb`
+   - Restart the container: `mongodb.bat restart` or `./mongodb.sh restart`

+2. **Native Installation**:
+   - Verify the service is running
+   - Check MongoDB logs for errors
+   - Reconfigure with `python configure_mongodb.py`

+3. **MongoDB Atlas**:
+   - Verify your IP is allowed in Network Access settings
+   - Check database user credentials
+   - Test connection string directly

 ### Download and Checksum Issues